hauva69/ariswindowstips/README.md

 ## Git Bash

-While [Git](https://git-scm.com/) is an excellent version control system, it also provides a reasonable collection of UNIX command line tools including vim, cut, awk and grep.
+While [Git](https://git-scm.com/) is an excellent version control system, it also provides a reasonable collection of UNIX command line tools including vim, cut, ssh, openssl, awk and grep.
 If you're an UNIX dinosaur like me, do install it.

 ## Setting Path